bvermeulen/Rocket-and-gravity-turn/README.md

 **Atmospheric drag**

-To model atmospheric drag, we assume that the vehicles draf coefficient *c<sub>d</sub>* is constant.
+To model atmospheric drag, we assume that the vehicles drag coefficient *c<sub>d</sub>* is constant.
 The drag force is given by

 <img src="https://render.githubusercontent.com/render/math?math=F_{drag} = \frac{1}{2} \rho A c_d v^2">